Spine Surgeons treating Facet Joint Arthritis

 Risk Factors

 Several factors can increase the risk of developing facet joint arthritis.
 For instance, advancing age, previous spinal injuries, repetitive spinal stress, obesity, and genetic predisposition all can cause facet joint arthritis.
-Individuals with occupations or lifestyles involving heavy lifting, bending, or repetitive spinal movements may be at a higher risk of developing arthritis in the facet joints.
-Additionally, certain medical conditions such as rheumatoid arthritis or ankylosing spondylitis can predispose individuals to facet joint degeneration and arthritis.
+Individuals with occupations or lifestyles involving heavy lifting, bending, or twisting may be at a higher risk of developing arthritis in the facet joints.
+Additionally, certain medical conditions, such as rheumatoid arthritis or ankylosing spondylitis, can predispose individuals to facet joint degeneration and arthritis.

 Non-Surgical and Surgical Treatment

 Treatment of facet joint arthritis typically begins with conservative measures aimed at relieving pain and improving function.
 Non-surgical treatments may include over-the-counter or prescription medications to reduce inflammation and alleviate pain.
 Additionally, physical therapy will improve spinal mobility and strengthen supporting muscles, and lifestyle modifications such as weight management and proper body mechanics.
-If conservative measures fail to provide adequate relief, minimally invasive procedures such as facet joint injections or radiofrequency ablation may be considered to target and disrupt pain signals from the affected joints.
-In cases of severe pain or spinal instability, surgical options will be necessary.
+If conservative measures fail to provide adequate relief, minimally invasive procedures such as facet joint injections or radiofrequency ablation may occur to target and disrupt pain signals from the affected joints.
+In cases of severe pain or spinal instability, doctors may recommend surgical options.
 For example, facet joint denervation, spinal fusion, or artificial disc replacement may stabilize the spine and alleviate symptoms.

 Complications